lowwor/Realtime-Bus/README.md

 # Realtime-Bus
-An android app to track bus status of Zhuhai using RxJava for Android and Android Data Binding library.
+An android app to track bus status of Zhuhai using RxJava and Android Data Binding library(MVVM).

 ======